 Technology: How Far Will It Go?

-Many scientists, modernists, and technologist have argued in favor of technology, stating that the implementation and easy-of-access facilitate people’s lives.
+Many scientists, modernists, and technologists have argued in favor of technology, stating that the implementation and easy-of-access facilitate people’s lives.
 However, what happens when the very technology that is used to benefit the lives of people affects, either directly or inadvertently, the lives of people?
 Or worse, what happens if the technology has contributed to the death of a child?
 These questions must be asked and answered if people want to live in a world where technology serves as both a tool and a threat to human existence.
 Is there a greater willingness for people to use technology responsibly versus using it in situations where the use of technology can bring fatal consequences?
 While technology is a tool – without a doubt -it can also be a threat that must be dealt with.
 The final question is: how far will humans get until technology must be regulated because of negligence?